uma-email/poc/README.md

 # Authorization-Enhanced Mail System

-A prototype implementation of the [Authorization-Enhanced Mail System (AEMS)][4] draft proposal, working as a proof of the concept of Correlated Authorization.
+A prototype implementation of the [Authorization-Enhanced Mail System (AEMS)][4] draft proposal, working as a proof of the concept of CorrA.

 AEMS provides a mechanism to store, share and transfer information across security domains.
 From the user's point of view, AEMS looks like a standard email system.